grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # (advanced) Try writing to an additional ingester in the presence of an
 # ingester not in the ACTIVE state.
 It is useful to disable this along with
-# -ingester.unregister-on-shutdown=false in order to not spread samples to extra
+# -ingester.ring.unregister-on-shutdown=false in order to not spread samples to
-# ingesters during rolling restarts with consistent naming.
+# extra ingesters during rolling restarts with consistent naming.
 # CLI flag: -distributor.extend-writes
 [extend_writes: <boolean> | default = true]